rustls/rustls/README.md

 </p>

 <p align="center">
 Rustls is a modern TLS library written in Rust.
-It uses <a href = "https://github.com/briansmith/ring"><em>ring</em></a> for cryptography and <a href = "https://github.com/rustls/webpki">webpki</a> for certificate verification.
 </p>

 # Status
-Rustls is mature and widely used.
-While most of the API surface is stable, we expect the next few releases will make further changes as needed to accomodate new features or performance improvements.
+Rustls is ready for production use.
+We aim to maintain reasonable API surface stability but the API may evolve as we make changes to accomodate new features or performance improvements.

 If you'd like to help out, please see [CONTRIBUTING.md](CONTRIBUTING.md).